dbgroup-nagoya-u/memory-manager/README.md

     for (size_t loop = 0; loop < 100; ++loop) {
       // this thread has not enter a current epoch yet {
-        // we use the scoped pattern to prevent garbages from releasing. const auto &guard = gc.CreateEpochGuard();
+        // we use the scoped pattern to prevent garbage from releasing. const auto &guard = gc.CreateEpochGuard();

         // you can access this page safely until all the threads leave the current epoch